Claire Richards: 2002–2011: H & Claire and presenting

 After Richards and her groupmate Ian "H" Watkins resigned during the last leg of Steps' 2001 Gold Tour, the two continued singing as the duo H & Claire.
 The pair experienced success with their debut single "DJ", which reached No. 3 on the UK Singles Chart, and their next two singles, which both charted in the top 10.
-While the duo had initial success, their album Another You, Another Me, which was released in 2002, did not chart high.
+While the duo had some initial success, their album Another You, Another Me, which was released in 2002, did not chart high and entered the UK album chart at number 58 and falling to number 97 on its second week.
 Richards also co hosted alongside Brian Dowling and Tess Daly on SMTV Live in 2002.
 She took a break from singing to plan her wedding to Steps dancer Mark Webb.
 H & Claire disbanded in 2003.
 After leaving her music career, Richards wanted to take a break from music and concentrate on other projects; she was set to release a debut solo album but due to falling pregnant Richards decided to not pursue music any further.
 In 2013, she announced on Twitter that there was a possibility of her producing a solo album to the success of Steps.

 It was announced in May 2011 that Richards would be taking part in the second series of Popstar to Operastar making it her first major high-profile appearance in nearly ten years.
 The series started on ITV on 5 June.
 She appeared on OK!
 TV on 6 June to promote the show.
 Despite a much-praised performance of the Queen of the Night aria from Wolfgang Amadeus Mozart's The Magic Flute in the semi-final, she lost out on a place in the final to Cheryl Baker.

 Richards was a contestant on eleventh series of Celebrity Big Brother and came fourth place as the show ended on 25 January 2013.
 On 1 and 7 April 2014, she was a guest panellist on the ITV lunchtime chat show Loose Women.
 Following this she became a permanent panellist, making her debut on 10 April 2014.
 She subsequently made a further seven appearances, with her last being on 23 June 2014.
 On 8 August 2017, she made a cameo appearance as herself on the BBC Scotland soap opera River City.

 Richards released her first solo material, a cover of the Steps track "One for Sorrow", on 30 July 2015 via her official SoundCloud.
 The acoustic version of the track was recorded for an event honouring Steps' producer Pete Waterman.
 The track was arranged and produced by Steve Anderson with whom Richards was now working on a full album.
 In September 2015, after much fan demand, Richards released a stripped-back version of "Deeper Shade of Blue".
 The track, which was recorded in one take was released on Amazon Music, iTunes and streaming services on 4 September 2015.